 Early Origins of the Byckertown family

-The surname Byckertown was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest
+The surname Byckertown was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Early History of the Byckertown family

 This web page shows only a small excerpt of our Byckertown research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Byckertown History in all our PDF Extended History products and printed products wherever possible.

 Byckertown Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Byckertown have been found, including Bickerton, Bickertown, Beckertoun, Bikerton, Bikarton and many more.